-An HVAC system supplies conditioned air to virtually e area of a building.
-Smoke introduced into this air duct tem is distributed to the entire building.
-Smoke detection
+An HVAC system supplies conditioned air to virtually every area of a building.
+Smoke introduced into this air duct system is distributed to the entire building.
+Smoke detectors designed for use in air duct systems are used to sense the presence of smoke in the duct.